hobywan/trinity/README.md

 >💡 Stats are exported in TSV format and can be plotted using [gnuplot](http://www.gnuplot.info) or [matplotlib](https://matplotlib.org).

-You may use [wrappi]() to profile oncore events such as CPU cycles, caches, instructions or [TLB](https://en.wikipedia.org/wiki/Translation_lookaside_buffer) for any kernel.
+You may use [wrappi](https://github.com/hobywan/wrappi) to profile oncore events such as CPU cycles, caches, instructions or [TLB](https://en.wikipedia.org/wiki/Translation_lookaside_buffer).

 ###### Deployment on a cluster
 Preparing a benchmark campaign can be tedious 😩.